 Lior Immanuel Fischer: Multi-Talented Artist

 Lior Immanuel Fischer is an international exhibiting Swiss Artist.
 He has been exhibiting for 19 years, since his early childhood.
 He continuously reinvents his art and explores artistic possibilities and techniques.
 By doing so, he breaks new ground in the ever-changing world of Art.
 Presenting how limitless and multi-faceted Art can be.
-He is producing artwork, that explores the psychological effect colors can have on the human mind and mood.
+He is producing artwork, that explores the psychological effect colours can have on the human mind and mood.
 He creates his art pieces on all kinds of materials, such as silk, stone, metal, wood and canvas.
 Everything is possible!
-His pieces come to life through light, UV light, his invented powder technique, graffiti-cans, three-dimensional (3D) shapes, decorations and shimmering and shiny colors.
+His pieces come to life through light, UV light, his invented powder technique, graffiti-cans, three-dimensional (3D) shapes, decorations and shimmering and shiny colours.

 (Courtesy of Lior Immanuel Fischer’s website)